limianwang/node-utilities/README.md

 # Installation

-Install and use it via npm + git.
+Install and use it via npm.

-`npm install git+ssh://git@github.com:limianwang/node-utilities.git --save`
+`npm install limianwang/node-utilities#v1.5.0 --save`

+This will install the github repo @ tag `v1.5.0`.

 # Usage